 - #1 Bushnell purchased 2009, is obsolete for my purposes.
 Currently loaned out to my fiance's cousin to track deer, which is what most people use trailcams for.

 - #2 Reconyx PC900 was in Wind Cave National Park 2011-2018.
 Restored by Reconyx to new condition after being damaged in the Legion Lake Fire, December 2017.
-After a brief test near Jewel Cave National Monument, deployed near my brother's cabin in Montana July 2018.
+Now monitoring the back yard at my new house in Montana.

 - #3 Moultrie M-880 acquired 2014, destroyed in the Legion Lake Fire, Custer State Park, December 2017.